Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/README.md

 ### User Stories Feature 6

-- User Story 6.1: As a regular user I can view my profile page: Username, First Name, Last Name, Favourite Film, and Author Bio.
+- User Story 6.1: As a regular user I can view my profile page: Username, First Name, Last Name, Favorite Film, and Author Bio.
-- User Story 6.2: As a regular user I can update my profile details: Username, Password, First Name, Last Name, Favourite Film
+- User Story 6.2: As a regular user I can update my profile details: Username, Password, First Name, Last Name, Favorite Film
 - User Story 6.3: As a regular user I can delete my account.
 The user will be asked to confirm deletion of their profile.
-- User Story 6.1: As a admin user I can view my profile page: Username, First Name, Last Name, Favourite Film, and Author Bio.
+- User Story 6.1: As a admin user I can view my profile page: Username, First Name, Last Name, Favorite Film, and Author Bio.
-- User Story 6.2: As a admin user I can update my profile details: Username, Password, First Name, Last Name, Favourite Film
+- User Story 6.2: As a admin user I can update my profile details: Username, Password, First Name, Last Name, Favorite Film
 - User Story 6.3: As a admin user I can delete my account.
 The user will be asked to confirm deletion of their profile.